 When a foundation is properly tailored to a home and its surroundings, it can last for generations.
 On the other hand, without a proper foundation, a variety of structural problems can plague your home, which could end up costing you loads of cash to fix.

-What is foundation settling?
+What is Foundation Settling?

 Settlement is caused by the soil beneath your home moving and shifting.
 This is why it’s important to have the soil type of the area your home is built on analyzed by contractors.
+Soil can expand and contract depending on the levels of moisture.

-To do this, you’ll need to look for warning signs of settlement.
+To do this, you’ll need to look for warning signs of initial settlement.
 Here are common signs of settlement:

 - Water is seeping into the basement.
 Although this can occur even in a structurally sound foundation, seepage is almost always guaranteed to occur in a seriously damaged foundation.